croningp/oligoss/README.md

 OLIGOSS is a package for _de novo_ sequencing of linear oligomers from tandem mass spectrometry data.

-Full documentation can be found at: <DOCUMENTATION LINK>
+Full documentation can be found here: https://croningroup.gitlab.io/origins/oligoss/index.html

 __Note__: proper use of this package requires a good working knowledge of both the chemistry and analytical methods used to obtain results.
 It is __not__ a